 Rollins students are expected to attend all scheduled classes.
 Each instructor publishes in course syllabi a course absence policy related to the goals and format of the course.
 At the instructor's discretion, and as stated in syllabi, a student's grade may be lowered as a penalty for excessive absences.

 Students are expected to ascertain the absence policy for each course and to arrange with the instructor to make up any work missed.
-Students who must be absent from the campus for an extended period of time or during an emergency should inform the Dean of Student Affairs.
+Students who must be absent from the campus for an extended period of time or during an emergency should inform the Dean of Arts and Science.
 However, arranging make-up work is always the student's responsibility, and in this respect there is no difference between excused and unexcused absences.
 Some assignments, by their very nature, cannot be made up in another setting at another time.

 FIRST DAY ATTENDANCE

 Students are required to attend all classes beginning with the first scheduled class meeting.
 Students who do not attend the first class meeting are subject to removal from the class at the discretion of the instructor.
 To ensure accuracy of registration records, students are responsible for verifying their registration each term and submitting an official drop form for all classes not attended.
-Students unable to attend due to circumstances beyond their control must notify the Dean of Student Affairs or the instructor prior to the first day of classes.
+Students unable to attend due to circumstances beyond their control must notify the Dean of Arts and Science or the instructor prior to the first day of classes.

 Class standing is determined by the number of semester hours successfully completed.